 Step Two – Use Free Weights

-Yes, cables and machines can provide a good pump, but nothing really compares to using free weights to pack on muscle and build extreme strength.
+Yes, machines have their place in the gym, but nothing really compares to using free weights to pack on muscle and build extreme strength.
 Free weights allow for all the muscle fibers to come into play and to be utilized completely.
 The Training Station at bodybuilding.com states, “Free weights involve more muscle fibers and more contractions, because you use stabilizing muscles not used when exercising on a machine; therefore free weights are more effective.”
-If you really want to pack on muscle, then it’s recommended that you use free weights more often.
+If you really want to pack on muscle, experts suggest to use free weights more often rather than relying on machines.

 Step Three – Use More Compound Exercises